Main menu

 Consequently, incoming and outgoing air occurs at only one point in the property, which makes sense if we are to maximise the effectiveness of heat exchange.

-From what I can gather, incoming air is ventilated to specific parts of the building first (typically the coolest parts), and "extracted" from the typical "wet" areas of the property last (such as the kitchen, bathroom, laundry room etc...).
-These areas are typically the warmest which means that by extracting this warm air last, we get maximum heat at the heat exchanger.
+From what I can gather, incoming air is ventilated to specific parts of the building first (typically the coolest parts), and "extracted" from typical "wet" areas of the property last (such as the kitchen, bathroom, laundry room etc...).
+Since these areas are typically the warmest, by extracting this warm air last, we get maximum heat at the heat exchanger.

 And so completes the cycle.

-It seems there are various methods in which incoming air can be routed into the property - In Ireland, MosArt have built a passive house which uses underground ducting to funnel air into the property.
-They claim that through heat exchange with the soil, fresh air is preheated to above 5°C (41°F), even on cold winter days.
+It seems there are various methods in which incoming air can be routed into the property.
+In Ireland, MosArt have built a passive house which uses underground ducting to funnel outside air into the property.
+They claim that through heat-exchange with the soil, fresh air is preheated to above 5°C (41°F), even on cold winter days.

 Add to all this, triple glazed windows and solar panels for hot water, and you begin to see the significant benefits of passive housing.

-I have to say that I thought the owner of this "imported" swiss home was probably a tad eccentric and would likely discover later that he'd been sold an expensive duff.
+I have to say I thought the owner of this "imported" swiss home was probably a tad eccentric, and would likely discover later that he'd been sold an expensive duff.

 Turns out he was well ahead of current thinking... as is so often the case with eccentrics.